3. Examples¶

 joyNum: 0

-To quickly create a Unity Terrain with AGX Dynamics Deformable Terrain, we will use the top menu command AGXUnity->Model->Deformable Terrain as shown below.
+To quickly create a Unity Terrain with AGX Dynamics Deformable Terrain, we will use the top menu command AGXUnity -> Model -> Deformable Terrain

 Note